twbs/bootstrap/site/content/docs/5.3/about/brand.md

 ---
 layout: docs
 title: Brand guidelines
-description: Documentation and examples for Bootstrap's logo and brand usage guidelines.
+description: Documentation and examples for Bootstrap's logo, brand usage, and colors.
 group: about
 toc: true
 ---